gamorosino/app-apply-ants-transform/README.md

 # app-apply-ants-transform

-This repository contains a script designed to apply nonlinear and affine spatial transformations to anatomical images using [ANTs (Advanced Normalization Tools)](http://stnava.github.io/ANTs/).
-The script wraps the `antsApplyTransforms` functionality and automates the selection of the appropriate input image and transformation chain.
+This repository contains a script designed to apply spatial transformations to anatomical images using [ANTs (Advanced Normalization Tools)](http://stnava.github.io/ANTs/).
+The script wraps the `antsApplyTransforms` functionality and automates the construction of the appropriate transformation chain.

 ## Features

 This app performs:
-- Application of nonlinear warps
+- Application of nonlinear warps or inverse warps
-- Optional inclusion of affine and inverse transforms
+- Optional use of affine-only transformations
+- T1w image as source ("anat") for transformation
-- Automatic selection of the first available anatomical image (T1w, T2w, parcellation, or mask)
+- Flexible reference image space (can be T1w, T2w, parcellation, or mask)
 - Interpolation options (Linear, NearestNeighbor, etc.)

 The transformed output image is exported in standard NIfTI format for downstream analyses.